 Rebranding LED lighting products do not qualify for an incentive unless the rebranded light is listed by DesignLights Consortium[®] (DLC[®]) or ENERGY STAR[®] under its rebranded name.
-Both the manufacturer and model number must match on the lamp/fixture, invoice, specification sheet and DLC/ENERGY STAR[®] listing.
-DLC allows rebranding of currently listed products through an alternative organization name under the Private Label Application.
-Some of the criteria to qualify are that products must be currently DLC listed and include a parent product to be eligible.
+Both the manufacturer and model number must match on the lamp/fixture, invoice, specification sheet and DLC[®] or ENERGY STAR[®] listing.
+DLC[®] allows rebranding of currently listed products through an alternative organization name under the Private Label Application.
+Some of the criteria to qualify are that products must be currently DLC[®] listed and include a parent product to be eligible.
 The original equipment manufacturer (OEM) will be required to sign the application, as well.
-For measure specific requirements, see the current year's Program Catalog.
+For measure specific requirements, see the current year's Incentive Catalog.
 For the application and full list of requirements, click here.

-LED lighting products that are not listed with DLC and/or ENERGY STAR may be approved on a per-product basis if the product conforms to the requirements to be listed by either DLC or ENERGY STAR.
-To submit non-listed lighting products for consideration, submit the Non-DLC and Non-ENERGY STAR Product Approval Form.
-To download the form, click here.
+LED lighting products that are not listed with DLC[®] and/or ENERGY STAR[®] may be approved on a per-product basis if the product conforms to the requirements to be listed by either DLC[®] or ENERGY STAR[®] (see the current year's Incentive Catalog for measure specific requirements).